tjacobko/SecretSanta/README.md

 # SecretSanta
-This one goes out to all of those who wished the process of picking names for Secret Santa was more efficient.
+This one goes out to all of those who wished the process of picking names for Secret Santa was cooler and more efficient.

 ## What it does
 TL;DR this program randomly assigns a group of people a secret santa and anonymously texts each person who they recieved along with their wish list.